rladmstn1714/CoTrace/pipeline/README.md

-# pipeline
+# CoTrace pipeline

-Run the requirement/outcome pipeline on one chat dialogue and export parsed artifacts.
+Run the pipeline on one chat dialogue and export parsed artifacts.

 `--input_diag` is a unified chat source argument name.
-Despite the name, it accepts both URLs and local paths.
+It accepts both chat URLs and local paths.

 ## Quick start